flinker-app/docsfx/docs/adding-ifc-viewer-app-from-sharepoint-to-teams.md

 Once you have successfully installed the IFC Viewer app in SharePoint, follow these steps for adding the IFC Viewer app from SharePoint to Microsoft Teams.

-## 1. Enable the App for All Sites in SharePoint Admin Center
+## 1. Enable the app for all sites in SharePoint admin center

 1. Navigate to the SharePoint admin center.
 2. Go to "Manage apps".